 See Section 12.3.2 for a definition of split visits.
 When split visits occur, the CRFs completed for the visit are all assigned the same visit code, even though the dates will differ between some of the CRFs.
-For example, a participant comes in on her Visit 3.0 target day of 23-AUG-17 and completes all required visit evaluations except pregnancy testing.
-She returns on 24-AUG-17 (still within the visit window) and provides a urine sample for pregnancy testing.
-All CRFs dated 23-AUG-17 and 24-AUG-17 are assigned the same visit code of "3.0" and are housed within the Day 3.0 visit folder in the study database.
+For example, a participant comes in on his or her Visit 4.0 target day of 23-AUG-17 and completes all required visit evaluations except Specimen Storage.
+He returns on 24-AUG-17 (still within the visit window) and provides samples for Specimen Storage.
+All CRFs dated 23-AUG-17 and 24-AUG-17 are assigned the same visit code of "4.0" and are housed within the Visit 4.0 folder in the study database.